You've inherited a house. What’s next?

 The next option is using a traditional agent.
-This means that the agent will take care of all of the task listed above, but at a set commission.
+This means that the agent will take care of all of the tasks listed above at a set commission.

-The commission structure when using a traditional agent is usually 3% for your agent (the listing agent) and 2-3% for the agent that brings a buyer (buyer’s agent), for a total of 5-6% in commission.
+The standard commission structure with traditional agents is usually 3% for your agent (the listing agent) and 2–3% for the agent who brings in the buyer (buyer’s agent), for a total of 5–6% in commission.

-What this means is at the closing table you’ll be required to pay 6% of the closing value of the home.
+At the closing table, you’ll be required to pay 6% of the closing value of the home.

-The last option is using a Clever discount agent.
+The last option is using a Clever Partner Agent.

-Clever agents provide the same services as traditional agents, but at a much lower commission.
+Clever Partner Agents provide the same services as traditional agents but at a much lower commission.

-The commission structure when using a Clever partner agent is a flat fee of $3,000 dollars for homes less than $350,000 and only a 1% commission when the home is above $350,000, in addition to the normal buyer’s agent commission.
+The commission structure with Clever Partner Agent is a flat fee of $3,000 dollars for homes less than $350,000 and only a 1% commission when the home is above $350,000, in addition to the normal buyer’s agent commission of 2–3%.

-Instead of paying 6% on the closing value of the home, you’re now looking at 2.5 – 4% in total commission costs, which will save you thousands of dollars.
+Instead of paying 6% on the closing value of the home, you’re now looking at 2.5–4% in total commission costs, which will save you thousands of dollars.

 Sell or Buy a Home with Clever and Save Thousands!

-The home selling process for an inherited home does not differ much from that of a traditional home sale, however, based on how you have decided to list (with or without an agent), the process varies considerably.
+The home-selling process for an inherited home does not differ much from that of a traditional home sale.
+However, based on how you decide to list (with or without an agent), the process will vary considerably.